 It seems as natural to us as the air we breathe - the water.
 We use it for washing, drinking, Cooking and often quite unconsciously.
 In Germany, the average consumption is 129 liters per capita.
 But not everyone can enjoy using their water without hesitation.
 The water guide is essential for a sustainable life and shows simple ways to save water.

 Although water covers much of our earth, it is unevenly distributed.
-Because water is much more than a food, industrial or Means of transport.
+Because water is much more than a food, industrial or Transportation.
 It provides the basis for the whole ecosystem of the earth.
 A precious commodity that needs to be protected not only in its quantity but also in its quality.
 At the Water Footprint Network everyone can determine their own water footprint.
 It becomes clear that, for example, per kilogram Meat around 15.000 liters of water are used and around 11.000 liters of water are used to produce one kilogram of conventional cotton.

 Everyone can consciously use water.
 Internal cycles can also be transferred to the individual household.
 A large part of the water consumption is, for example, flushing the toilet.
 These could also be supplied with washing machine, dishwasher or rain water.
 Our top tips for saving water are easier to implement.